-This working case study describes the potential compliance risks cryptocurrencies pose to financial institutions in addition to areas in which banks may expand digital services.
+This working case study updates and expands Dennis Gable's April 2021 Working Paper.
+It describes the potential compliance risks cryptocurrencies pose to financial institutions in addition to areas in which banks may expand digital services.
+This paper also looks at some of the more recent updates made by the Office of Foreign Assets Control (OFAC).
 Banks' compliance requirements often come at odds with users' appeal to privacy but are necessary for properly monitoring any transgressions or illicit behavior.
-While many enthusiasts have praised cryptocurrency-related services such as mixing and OTC brokers, many of these processes may pose substantial risks to banks' KYC efforts.
-Our reviewed cases highlight a number of ways in which actors with pernicious intentions may complicate financial institutions and exchanges' monitoring efforts by obfuscating the source of their laundered or sanctioned funds.
+While many enthusiasts have praised cryptocurrency-related services such as mixing and over-the-counter brokers, many of these processes may pose substantial risks to banks' know your customer (KYC) efforts.
+The cases analyzed in this working paper highlight a number of ways in which actors with pernicious intentions may complicate financial institutions and exchanges' monitoring efforts by obfuscating the source of their laundered or sanctioned funds.